RaulSanchezVazquez/serverless_xgboost/README.md

     return y_score
 ```

-And now, this simple lines of code show the scores obtained using pure python code and the model json dump.
+Using the functions above, we obtain the scores using pure python code and the model json dump:

 ```python